 ST4

-ST4 is used for many domestic, agricultural and industrial applications and suitable as a wearing surface for light foot traffic.
+ST4 is used for many domestic, agricultural and industrial applications and is suitable as a wearing surface for light foot traffic.

 Applications: